SKGleba/IMCUnlock/README.md

 # Installation:
 1) Download and install the provided VPK file.
 If you are using ENSO NSKBL hack, make sure that the correct enso installer is installed (You can grab one from here: https://github.com/SKGleba/IMCUnlock/tree/master/enso-installers), DO NOT SKIP THAT STEP!.

-2) Make a backup of all important ur0 files (they should be safe, but better to be sure)
+2) Make a backup of all important ur0 files (they should be safe, but better to be sure).

 3) Open IMCUnlock, accept the agreement, navigate to "Options->Backup", and select "Backup vd0".
 Eventually you may backup pd0/tm0/id_data too.
-Dumps are saved to ux0:data/%name%.img
+Dumps are saved to ux0:data/%name%.img.

 4) Disable all unnecessary plugins and reboot.

 5) Now, we will install the mod.
-Open IMCUnlock, accept the agreement, select "Set IMC storage size" and the option that suits you:
+Open IMCUnlock, accept the agreement, select "Set IMC storage size" and then the option that suits you:
    - 0MB - Default on 1XXX units, no imc partition, only 2.5GB ur0.

    - 100MB - Creates a ~100MB imc partition, pd0 is resized to 150MB, requires formatting the new partition via settings or safemode.

    - 300MB - pd0 becomes imc.

-   - 1GB - Default on 2XXX and TV units, creates a ~1GB imc partition, ur0 is resized to 1.5GB, requires formatting the new partition via settings or safemode.
+   - 1GB - Default on 2XXX and TV units, a ~1GB imc partition, ur0 1.5GB, on Phats requires formatting the new partition via settings or safemode.

    - 1.5GB - Creates a ~1.5GB imc partition, ur0 is resized to 1GB, requires formatting the new partition via settings or safemode.